Frequently Asked Questions

 Q. How can I pay my bill?

-Answer:Students can make payments by logging into their WebAdvisor account, clicking on the Make a Payment link (under the Financial Information Column).
-Parents can make a payment by going to WebAdvisor and clicking the Parent Make a Payment option.
+Answer:Students can make payments by logging into their WebAdvisor account and clicking on the My Student Account Center link (under the Financial Information Column).
+Parents can make a payment once the student authorizes the parent via the Authorized Users tab on the Student Account Center.
+Once the parent is authorized, the parent can pay by going to the link provided in the authorization email.

-Students can also make payments over the phone at 214-333-5336, through the mail or at the front counter in the Cashier's Office.
+Both students and parents can make payments over the phone at 214-333-5336, through the mail, or at the front counter in the Cashier's Office.

 Q. Why was I charged a payment plan fee?